tarun-pala/tarun-pala/README.md

 ---

-## 🧠 Professional Summary
+## Professional Summary

-Business Intelligence and Project Management professional with **9+ years of experience**, highly skilled in data analysis, reporting, software design, development, integration, testing and enterprise implementation of BI, ETL and large-scale databases.
+A business intelligence / project management professional with 9 years of experience who is highly experienced with data analysis, reporting, software design, development, integration, testing and implementation of business intelligence, ETL and database platforms.
+Clasps the opportunity to take on a number of roles with a comprehensive understanding of all facets of project management and program management

-Brings strong knowledge across project management methodologies and full SDLC processes, with the ability to take on cross-functional roles and deliver measurable business outcomes.

-### BI & Data Analytics Expertise
-Specializes in developing enterprise analytic capabilities including:

-- Strategic and operational dashboards
-- Statistical & predictive modeling
-- Advanced visualization and metrics tracking
-- Big data analytics and high-volume processing
-- Data storytelling for business stakeholders

-Adept at analytics using:

-- **Tableau**
-- **Power BI**
-- **R**
-- **Python**
-- **Statistics**
-- **Hadoop**
-- **Teradata**
-- **SQL**
-- **Spark**

-Conducts highly productive JAD sessions with SMEs, architects, stakeholders, development teams, and analytic leaders.

-### Project & Program Management Strength

-Professionally trained in:

-- Project lifecycle management
-- Risk assessment and governance
-- Planning, scheduling & tracking
-- Scope, cost & resource management
-- Business process improvement
-- Cross-team stakeholder collaboration

-Ensures alignment between strategy, enterprise goals, business requirements, and implementation outcomes.
+BI Analyst– Specializes in developing data analytic capabilities, strategic and tactical dashboards and statistical and predictive modeling.
+All-inclusive understanding and analysis of data processes.
+Conducts productive and efficient JAD sessions with subject matter experts, stakeholders, analysts, developers, architects and solution owners.
+Adept at data visualization and metrics analysis using Tableau/Power BI and data analysis using R/Python/Statistics

+Project Management & Program Management– Professional graduate level education in all facets or project management and program management principles.
+Conducts project-based analysis, problem solving, planning, scheduling, cost management, collaboration, attention to detail and risk assessment.
+Analyses enterprise risk assessment, risk governance and compliance requirements within business intelligence teams

 ---

-## 💻 Technical Skills
+## Technical Skills

 ### Certifications
 - Tableau